-The History Book Festival is a first-of-its kind way to hear more than 20 best-selling authors of current non-fiction and fiction.
-We’ve selected writers and subjects to appeal to history buffs and readers ranging from the most serious to the more casual.
-Their discussions will be introduced by emcees who will share insights and facilitate audience questions.
+The History Book Festival is a first-of-its kind way to hear more than 20 best-selling authors of current non-fiction and fiction about history.
+We select writers and subjects to appeal to history buffs and readers ranging from the most serious to the more casual.
+Their presentations are introduced by emcees who will share insights and facilitate audience questions.

 Dinner in Camelot, 2018 Author